manu-git-b-s/url-shortener-frontend/README.md

 ## Getting Started

-To get started with the password reset project, follow these steps:
+To get started with the URL Shortener Project, follow these steps:

-1. **Clone the Repository**: Clone this repository to your local machine using `git clone https://github.com/your-username/password-reset-project.git`
+1. **Clone the Repository**: Clone this repository to your local machine using `git clone https://github.com/manu-git-b-s/url-shortener-frontend.git`.

 2. **Install Dependencies**: Install the necessary dependencies by running `npm install`.

-3. **Configuration**: Configure the project settings according to your environment, including API endpoints, email configuration for sending password reset links, and any other relevant settings.

-4. **Start the Application**: Start the application by running `npm run dev`.
+3. **Start the Application**: Start the application by running `npm start`.
 This will launch the project in your default web browser.

-5. **Testing**: Test the functionality thoroughly to ensure it meets your requirements and works as expected.
+4. **Testing**: Test the functionality thoroughly to ensure it meets your requirements and works as expected.

-6. **Customization**: Customize the project as needed to integrate it with your existing application or to add additional features.
+5. **Customization**: Customize the project as needed to integrate it with your existing application or to add additional features.

-## Usage

-- Enter a URL into the input field.
-- Click the "Shorten" button to generate a shortened URL.
-- Shortened URLs are displayed below the input field.
-- Click on a shortened URL to copy it to the clipboard.
-- Navigation between pages is handled by React Router DOM.
-- Form validation is done with Formik and Yup.
-- Notifications are shown using React Toastify.

 ## Contributing